Fibromyalgia and Vision Problems

-I would say that consistency is also important, because again, I want any supplement you take to be effective AND cost effective.
-Take what you can afford but in a quality brand, because lutein is an essential as we age.
+I would say that consistency is also important because again, I want any supplement you take to be effective AND cost-effective.
+Take what you can afford but in a quality brand because lutein is essential as we age.

 You might often hear me talk about Astazanthin for body inflammation.
 It is also good for the eyes and the brain.
 I like the Life Extension brand.
 8-12 mg per day. (see below)

 Vitamin K is also known to prevent the formation of cataracts.
 You can check out our information on vitamin K and what you need to know if planning to supplement.

 With fibromyalgia and the disruption in the sleep/wake cycle that is so common, comes the additional variable that can easily affect the eyes.

 With a lack of restorative sleep, every part of the body can suffer.

 You may simply feel like your eyes are not as fully awake and focused as they should be.
 This can be due to not only fibromyalgia but chronic fatigue syndrome as well.
 If you haven’t yet, please visit our main sleep help article and consider the suggestions listed.

 For More Information Related to Fibromyalgia Visit below sites: